tesaluoch/hello-world/README.md

 # hello-world
-All about Web and Software development
+I am a Web and Software Developer